sgjava/install-zabbix/README.md

 various methods to install Zabbix Server, but this method gives you the ultimate flexibility.
 In addition, there are no deb packages for ARM based platforms hence building from source is the only method.
 The scripts allow:
-* Install and securing MySQL server
+* Install and secure MySQL server
 * Import Zabbix data into MySQL
 * Install Java 11 JDK for the Java gateway
 * Install Zabbix Server